davepaulsanders/setlists/README.md

 7. Open Client folder and `run npm start`

 This should open a browser and allow you to interact with the site.
+The datalist info in the song from is being added from a local file, but there is also a useEffect() in SetListForm.js that can be used to pull the data from a mock server instead.

 ### Future plans

 - Adding JWT Authentication
 - Upload database schema to Github to allow full download of project
+- Add song list data to setlists database

 ## Screenshots